Top 14 Cannabis & Essential Oil Terpenes: Benefits & Uses

 Linalool

-• In marijuana, you’ll find it in OG Shark, Amnesia Haze, Special Kush, Do-Si-Dos, and LA Confidential.
+• In cannabis, linalool is often reported in cultivars such as OG Shark, Amnesia Haze, Special Kush, Do-Si-Dos and LA Confidential.

 Limonene